davidalexisnyt/micropython-workshop/docs/section_1.md

 ### vi, etc.

 I'm not a vi person, but I would wager that someone out there, from deep within their mother's basement, has created the perfect vi plugin for MicroPython.
+Even without that, though, there are some wonderful command line tools - like rshell - for working with MicroPython boards.

 ### Your Editor of Choice + Command Line Tools